Fatimaab1/movie-data/README.md

 &nbsp;

-**PLANNING:**

-- When planning this project, I used the requirements provided as a foundation for guiding the development of the webpages functionality.
-With these guidelines in mind, I brainstormed various ways to implement the layout and design of the user interface.
-I considered various factors such as ease of navigation.

-- To plan the implementation of the design, I began by creating a low fidelity wireframe.
-This enabled me to sketch out the basic layout and structure the interface, as well as how I would incorporate the JavaScript data provided into the design
+ interface, as well as how I would incorporate the JavaScript data provided into the design

 &nbsp;